 If you’re going to spend any amount of money on Pay per Click (PPC) ads to reach a potential audience then you are going to want to do it right.
 You will probably want to start by running these ads on the most popular search engine.
 With over 3.5 billion daily searches, Google surely offers you a perfect opportunity to reach out to your customers.
 But the secret to running a successful ad campaign isn’t just about choosing the right platform.
-Unless you optimise, plan and execute the ad effectively you’ll find it may just fizzle into the background of a users internet search.
+Unless you optimise, plan and execute the ad effectively you’ll find it may just fizzle into the background of a user’s internet search.
 This is something we all know right?
 You may be surprised how even the smallest of tweaks and forethought can have the biggest impact.
 We’ve spoken about improving results through Custom Audiences with Google Ads but now we need to look at the ad itself.

 Follow our 4 easy steps to get the most from Google Ads below and you will be well on your way to more successful and effective results.

 Keywords can make or break the success of your campaign and it still remains a common mistake many people make when setting up their ads.
-When choosing the keywords for your campaign it is absolutely essential that you pick terms that are not only relevant to your business, but have the right intent behind them.
+When choosing the keywords for your campaign it is absolutely essential that you pick terms that are not only relevant to your business but have the right intent behind them.
 Choosing keywords because they have the most searches on them is not always the most effective way to get the best returns from your campaigns.

-One crucial piece of advice to take away would be to put yourself in the users shoes.
+One crucial piece of advice to take away would be to put yourself in the user’s shoes.
 What are they searching for?
 Who are they?
 What do they want?
-If you are a plumber than your potential customers may be searching for terms like “emergency plumber” or “plumber in [your city]”.
+If you are a plumber then your potential customers may be searching for terms like “emergency plumber” or “plumber in [your city]”.
 Terms like this will make a better keyword than generic terms like “Plumber” and in return make your ad more relevant to the user.
-You may find that it has a lower number of searches per month, however the type of people searching are more likely to pay attention to your ad and click because their intent is more aligned to your services.
+You may find that it has a lower number of searches per month, however, the type of people searching are more likely to pay attention to your ad and click because their intent is more aligned to your services.
 The same rule goes for any type of ad.
 Just always try and visualise what they are looking for and what they need and you’ll be fine.

 2 – How relevant is your landing page?

-At the end of the day if your aim for the campaign is to increase revenue, awareness or subscribers, every click is going to cost you money.
+At the end of the day, if your aim for the campaign is to increase revenue, awareness or subscribers, every click is going to cost you money.
 If your landing page isn’t relevant to the ad or the ad misleads then you may as well pour your money down the drain yourself and cut out the middleman.
-Don’t think for a moment that click baiting a user will work.
+Don’t think for a moment that click-baiting a user will work.
 If they feel tricked or deceived they will click back without a second thought.
 Research shows that ads that offer a positive and rewarding experience return better results.
-Keep the landing page as closely related to the ad as possible.
+Keep the landing page is closely related to the ad as possible.
 Keep the experience and language helpful as well as positive and offer the user the solution or answer they have been searching for.

 It’s not all just about the relevancy of the landing page too.
 Ensure that it loads quickly, both on desktop and mobile devices.
 Google also doesn’t like it if you can’t navigate to and from the homepage as well.